animeshsrivastava24/n2s3_summer_2018/README.md

 # n2s3_summer_2018
+gui for dsl
 Things to be Done:

-Log: 14th June
+Log: Sun 10th June
-- [X] Add the n2s3 simulator logo
+- [] Add the n2s3 simulator logo
-- [X] Show the Console output on the Tkinter Widget
+- [x] Show the Console output on the Tkinter Widget
-- [x] To prevent user to click the button again once pressed
-- [X] Manage the output console and the window to show the results side by side
-- [X] Added a button in work.py to open a new window to ask user about their work
-- [] Place the files in the correct directory to allow the correct execution of the DSL model
 - [] Do the callback bugfix
 - [] Add the helper text for each of the buttons actions
+- [] Add the canvas to show arrows for directional movements
+- [x] To prevent user to click the button again once pressed
+- [] Add the window to show to outputs of the experiment
+- [] Manage the output console and the window to show the results side by side
 - [] Fix the button disability bugs
+- [X] Added a button in work.py to open a new window to ask user about their work
-- [] Add the window to show to outputs of the experiment
+- [] Try to save the text file to the save dirctory in which the folder is created